-Tip 1: Embed Facebook Widgets on your Site and Blog
+1. Embed Facebook Widgets on your Site and Blog

 Facebook makes it easy for people to share your content and information in a variety of ways.
-Select from a variety of Social Plugins to place throughout your website and blog.
+Select from a variety of Social Plugins to place throughout your website and blog:

-Use the Live Stream plugin to share activity and comments in real time as they interact.
+- Use the Live Stream plugin to share activity and comments in real time as they interact.

-Or use the Activity Feed plugin to show users what their friends are doing on your site through likes and comments.
+- Or use the Activity Feed plugin to show users what their friends are doing on your site through likes and comments.

 All are an excellent way of building your fans by allowing them to interact with people they already know through Facebook.

-Tip 2: Invite Your Current Email, Snail Mail and Ezine Subscribers
+2. Invite Your Current Email, Snail Mail and Ezine Subscribers

-Tip 4: Get Fans To Tag Photos
+5. Get Fans to Tag Photos

 As a photographer, you may want to consider bringing your camera everywhere.
 If you’re a wedding photographer, bring it to your local bridal consultant association meetings.
 If you’re a portrait photographer, bring it to meetups.
 And if you’re a commercial photographer, bring it with you to your events and marketing groups.

-Tip 5: Use Facebook Ads
+6. Use Facebook Ads

 One of the largest areas of growth on Facebook is their sponsored ads section.
 Even with a small weekly budget, you can be up and running with an ad in minutes.
 Facebook has demographics like no other, and you can advertise to a select amount of people in any geographical location you choose.
 You can create very specialized ads to a select group, and change it based on what your people like and what they would be interested in.

-Tip 6: Start Up a Contest
+7. Start a Contest

 While there are a number of stipulations to running a contest on Facebook, it is a great way of getting people over to your page, and motivating them to sign up.
-From contests, to sweepstakes to competitions, there are a number of ways you can use this great idea to build relationships with your followers.
+From contests to sweepstakes to competitions, there are a number of ways you can use this great idea to build relationships with your followers.

 8. Use Instagram